 Strategy plays a big part in a chess game.
-In positions where the tactical play is absent, the players with a superior strategical thinking tend to outplay their opponents.
+In positions where tactical play is absent, the players with superior strategical thinking tend to outplay their opponents.
 It is often seen that inexperienced players play assorted moves without any link between them; this generally leads to their defeat.
-It is easier to find good moves if you’re following an idea, a goal to reach.
+It is easier to find good moves if you’re following an idea – if you have a goal to reach.

 A plan could be anything, from improving a badly placed piece to the trade of a key piece in your opponent’s scheme.
 Club players often think that a plan is a long positional operation, but in practice, most plans are only a few moves long.

 There are several factors we can consider when creating a plan, but in this article, we will focus on pawn structures as the determinant element to formulate a plan.